LR-Vharun/typetest/README.md

-# Typing Speed Calculator
+# **Typing Speed Calculator**

 _**Overview**_

 This is a simple Typing Speed Calculator written in Java.
 The program allows users to test their typing speed by entering a given text and measuring the time taken to complete it.
-The calculated words per minute (WPM) provide an indication of the user's typing proficiency.
+The calculated words per minute (WPM) and characters per minute (CPM) provide an indication of the user's typing proficiency.

 _**Features**_